The law allows you to file a food poisoning lawsuit against the

 Cooking food at a high temperature is not enough to prevent the contamination.
 The victim filed a lawsuit against The Cheesecake Factory, which the food chain settled before going to trial.

-You may also want to report food poisoning to your local health department.
-Reporting foodborne illnesses to health officials can help them identify potential outbreaks.
+You may want to report food poisoning to your local health department.
+This can help them identify potential outbreaks.

 If possible, you should gather evidence surrounding the food poisoning.
 This may include: